HyperTars/Greloupis/transcoder/readme.md

     ```
 8. Click **Save**.

-## 7. use Cloudfront to distribute the video
+## 7. Use Cloudfront to distribute the video

 #### Background